qist/tvbox/TVBoxOSC/pixman/docker.md

-## Update a file from a docker host:
+## sound fix: Update a file from a docker host:
 ======
 ```
 #!/bin/bash